 - Close Connect – For elderly clients who have suffered a severe stroke and need extensive living assistance with daily medical supervision.

 Recognising the earliest signs of a stroke is crucial in preventing severe brain damage.
 By using the B.E.
 F.A.S.T. method, stroke patients can receive immediate medical attention – decreasing the risk of long-lasting impairments.
-With the support of our team at Ninkatec, we ensure that elderly clients are provided with the necessary medical assistance and care for their recovery.
+Our Stroke Care Team at Ninkatec ensure that stroke patients are provided with the necessary medical assistance and care for their recovery while their loved ones can have a peace of mind